qbap/a7-ios7-downgrader/README.md

 ## Requirements

-mac os high sierra 10.13** newer versions might work but are not tested
+mac os high sierra 10.13** catalina should work but anything newer then that may not work

 java 8** https://builds.openlogic.com/downloadJDK/openlogic-openjdk/8u262-b10/openlogic-openjdk-8u262-b10-mac-x64.pkg